Kotaro Otake

-Kotaro Otake (大竹 耕太郎, Ōtake Kōtarō) is a Japanese Professional baseball pitcher for the Fukuoka SoftBank Hawks of Nippon Professional Baseball.
+Kotaro Otake (大竹 耕太郎, Ōtake Kōtarō) is a Japanese Professional baseball pitcher for the Hanshin Tigers of Nippon Professional Baseball (NPB).
+He played for the Fukuoka SoftBank Hawks until the 2022 season.

 Early baseball career

 Otake participated in the 2nd grade summer 94th Japanese High School Baseball Championship and the 3rd grade spring 85th Japanese High School Baseball Invitational Tournament as an ace pitcher at Seisei High School.
 He went to Waseda University and won the Best Nine in the Tokyo Big6 Baseball League.

 Professional career

+Fukuoka SoftBank Hawks

 On October 26, 2017, Otake was not drafted as a registered player under control in the 2017 Nippon Professional Baseball draft, but drafted as a developmental player by the Fukuoka Softbank Hawks.

 On July 29, 2018, he signed a 6 million yen contract with the Fukuoka SoftBank Hawks as a registered player under control.
 On August 1, Otake debuted against the Saitama Seibu Lions and won the game for the first time.
 In 2018 season, he finished the regular season with a 3–2 Win–loss record, a 3.88 ERA, a 36 strikeouts in 48 2/3 innings.
 And he pitched in the 2018 Japan Series.

 In 2019 season, Otake finished the regular season with a 5–4 Win–loss record, a 3.82 ERA, a 72 strikeouts in 106 innings.
 And he was selected as the Japan Series roster in the 2019 Japan Series.